aasierra/esobiblereader/Readme.md

 <p>To install simply put the ESOBible folder into you addons folder and it will work</p>

 <p>Bible information provided by https://sites.google.com/site/ruwach/bibletext </p>

+<p> I the developer do not expect this program to cause any issues however I am not responsible for anything that may happen.
+Feel free to do whatever with this software except claim this exact copy as your own.</p>